Stuart Broad: Fire engulfs pub owned by England cricketer

 Firefighters were called to the Tap and Run in the village of Upper Broughton in Nottinghamshire at 3.23am on Saturday morning.

-The roof and first floor of the boozer – which Broad part-owns with former team mate Harry Gurney - have been significantly damaged in the blaze.
+The roof and first floor of the building – which Broad part-owns with former teammate Harry Gurney – were significantly damaged in the blaze.

-There are no reports of any injuries but nearby residents have been told to keep windows and doors closed.
+There are no reports of any injuries, but nearby residents were told to keep their windows and doors closed.

-The incident took place while Broad is in the middle of playing a test match for England against New Zealand at Trent Bridge in Nottingham.
+Broad is currently taking part in the Test match between England and New Zealand at Trent Bridge in Nottingham.

 Register for free to continue reading